SenseTecnic/SenseTecnic.github.io/fred/nodered.md

     "node-red-node-ping":"0.0.3",
     "node-red-contrib-moment":"1.0.2",

-Because FRED is a cloud-hosted service, you are not permitted to use nodes that access hardware or the underlying operating system.
+Because FRED is a cloud-hosted service, it does not make sense to include nodes that access hardware or the underlying operating system.
 The following core nodes are *disabled* in FRED:

     '75-exec.js'
     '35-arduino.js'